What Are First Party Cookies? (Everything You Need to Know)

 Without them, customers may have to sign in every time they visit a site or would not be able to buy multiple items at once.
 Overall, first party cookies provide a convenience that benefits both customers and businesses.

-Though they are mostly harmless, your business must still obtain proper consent to use cookies and a clear policy describing your site’s use of cookies.
+Though they are mostly harmless, your business must still obtain proper user consent with a cookie banner to use cookies and a clear policy describing your site’s use of cookies.

 Advantages of Having First Party Cookies